 At Yachad, we create an inclusive environment that is open and accessible to learners and families of all backgrounds.
 We teach our learners to be rooted in Jewish history and values.
 Our educators curate experiences that guide our learners through spiritual, linguistic, cultural, ritual, and historical aspects of Judaism, empowering each learner to form their own unique relationship with our multivocal Jewish tradition.
 Our learners celebrate together, worship together, and seek out their own individual connection to Judaism in a supportive and joyful community.

 |Kavod – Respect (for self, others, materials, learning, space, environment)||Kesher – Connecting (deeper sense of self, others, nature, God/Divine)||Achrayut – Responsibility|

 B’tzelem Elohim– Everyone made in the

 |Hakarat Hatov– Gratitude||Tikkun – Fixing, from the Jewish concept of Teshuva returning to our best selves||Chesed– Loving kindness|

 Kindergarten through High School students are expected to regularly attend Shabbat morning services.

 Shabbat is a time that allows us to build community, learn prayers, and become more comfortable in services.
+Gan Shabbat for families in K-2nd grade occurs just prior to Yachad class, on Saturday and is part of the Yachad learning and community experience.
+Sanctuary attendance for families in grades 3rd-6th occurs just prior to classes and is also part of the Yachad learning and community building experience.
 Attendance at Shabbat services is extremely important in the years leading up to a child’s B’nei Mitzvah.
-Students in 2nd – 8th grade who do not attend Yachad classes on Saturday, are required to attend a minimum of seven Shabbat services throughout the year.
+Students in 2nd – 8th grade who do not attend Yachad classes on Saturday are required to attend a minimum of seven Shabbat services throughout the year.